Profile updated October 2018

 An increasingly popular and growing opportunity for agricultural producers is agritourism.
 This is generally defined as activities that include visiting a working farm or any agricultural, horticultural or agribusiness operation to enjoy the rural setting, be educated, or be involved in a special activity.

 The U.S. Census of Agriculture clearly shows an increasing trend in agritourism and related recreational services.
-Between the 2007 and 2012 censuses, 10,249 farms grossing $546-million in income increased to 13,334 farms grossing $674-million.
-Farms with gross farm receipts of $25,000 or more, increased from 3,637 farms to 4,518.
+In 2012, agritourism operations number 33,161 with $704 million in sales.
+Farms with gross farm receipts of $25,000 or more, increased from 3,637 farms in 2007 to 4,518 in 2012.
 This strongly suggests that the rural United States is a popular tourist destination.

 If you decide to develop an operation, it is critical that you undertake something that you understand and are passionate about, and that the scale of the undertaking fits your lifestyle.
 Once that is done, it is extremely important to develop a marketing plan that looks at the available demographic you hope to attract and ways to use targeted communications to reach them.
 Much of your marketing will be word-of-mouth from satisfied customers.
 In this age of social media and instant messaging, “quality-of-product” and “quality-of-service” are critical considerations with respect to promoting your business and generating new and repeat customers.
 New customers grow your business; satisfied repeat customers sustain and market your business to another wave of new customers.